ysig/GraKeL/doc/user_manual/longer_introduction.rst

 What is the `GraphKernel` class
 -------------------------------
-`GraphKernel` is a class decorator, which means that it takes a collection of classes, in our case Graph-Kernels and creates a uniform interface for all them, while providing the user with a way of adding various features.
+`GraphKernel` is a class *generic wrapper*, which means that it takes a collection of classes, in our case Graph-Kernels and creates a uniform interface for all them, while providing the user with a way of adding various features.

 These features can be listed as follows: